-These figures refer to the past.
+- 1 These figures refer to the past.
 If the currency of a financial product, financial service or its costs is different from your reference currency, the return and/or costs can increase or decrease as a result of currency fluctuations.
-Source for all data and chart (if not indicated otherwise): UBS Asset Management.
-Index in the unit class's currency (excluding costs)
+Source for all data and chart (if not indicated otherwise): UBS Asset Management - Management.
+2 Reference Index in currency of share class (without costs)